 3. Dividends.
 When a company distributes—in the form of cash or stock—a portion of its earnings to shareholders, it’s called a dividend.
 A cash dividend gives you a sum of money for each share owned, and a stock dividend gives you additional shares in the company.
 For example, a stock dividend of 10 percent means that for every 10 shares you own, you will get one additional share.
 Companies with substantial retained earnings might pay a dividend to pass the benefit on to its shareholders.

 4. Mergers and Acquisitions.
 A merger occurs when two companies agree to become one entity.
 An acquisition, on the other hand, occurs when one company purchases a majority of another company’s stock, which can be either a friendly or a hostile move.
 Mergers and acquisitions often involve a strategic decision to limit competition, influence a certain industry or grow a business.
-Check out How Companies Use Their Cash: Mergers and Acquisitions for more on this topic.
+Check out How Companies Use Their Cash: Mergers and Acquisitions.